NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Silverfish Swarm.md

   - name: ""

   - name: "Voracious Consumption"
-    desc: "  Action 1 minute\nA silverfish swarm consumes up to 1 Bulk of paper, cloth, or similar material.
+    desc: "  Action 1 minute\n\nA silverfish swarm consumes up to 1 Bulk of paper, cloth, or similar material.
 It can consume up to 4 Bulk each day."

 abilities_mid:
   - name: ""